 It is important to note that at no time will we or our service providers attempt to identify you individually, and at no time do we know who you are or what pages you individually have been looking at - we simply aggregate the relevant information to create the market segments of groups of people.
-Also, this "onsite behavioural targeting" functionality is different from other forms of behavioural targeting in that we will only look at your journey across the Lonely Planet website and websites owned by BBC Worldwide and we do not use or share data with or from any other sites.
+Also, this "onsite behavioural targeting" functionality is different from other forms of behavioural targeting in that we will only look at your journey across the site and we do not use or share data with or from any other sites.

 Updating Your Settings

 The table below shows the 3 main associations that represent advertising networks.
 You can visit their websites to opt out of all cookies served by their members.
 Typically, they will scan your device for a few seconds to see what cookies are currently set and then provide you with the facility to opt out on an individual basis or completely from all cookies.
 The image below provides an illustration of the information that is presented:

 How to opt out of Online Behavioural Advertising

 |Body||Link to Opt Out|